From Hobby To Side Hustle To Full Time, Plus The 3 Most Important Lessons I've Learned Along The Way

 - I landed an office job as a Marketing Manager for a local realtor.
 When they realized I had design experience my role shifted to more of an in-house designer situation.

-- This is where I really learned about print design.
-I also learned a lot of other useful things like explaining my design decisions when they were being challenged, how much more confident someone becomes when they feel proud of their visual branding, and, from a business standpoint, gained lots of experience by seeing someone else run their business and how they curated their client experience.
+- This is where I really started to learn about print design.
+I also learned a lot of other useful things like explaining my design decisions when they were being challenged, how much more confident someone becomes when they feel proud of their visual branding, and, from a business standpoint, gained lots of experience by seeing someone else run a business and getting to see firsthand how my boss curated his client experience.

-- After being there a year though, I also realized I HATED being an in-house designer and was hyper aware of the type of relationship and dynamic I needed if I was going to continue with graphic design.
+- After being there a year though, I also realized I HATED being an in-house designer and was hyper aware of the type of client dynamic I needed if I was going to continue with graphic design.

 - So in December I brought my Squarespace website back from the dead and really started thinking about how I could make freelance graphic design work….without getting burnt out again.